Redirect traffic to the apex or www. subdomain

 High-performance redirect service

 With redirect.pizza your redirects are always managed efficiently.
-We make sure all traffic lands on an appropriate destination.
-And we provide the fastest redirects possible with guaranteed responsiveness.
-This is done through our high-performance edge network, minimizing latency, and enhancing the overall user experience.
+All traffic lands on the right destination.
+We provide the fastest redirects possible through our high-performance edge network, minimizing latency for visitors worldwide.

-Working with redirect.pizza also means you won’t have to host anything on your own hosting environment.
-So you’ll save yourself from extra server management overhead.
+Working with redirect.pizza also means you won't have to host anything on your own hosting environment.
+No extra server management overhead.

 Built-in analytics

 redirect.pizza comes with a built-in analytic tool.
-With this tool, you’ll be able to analyze your data in more detail.
-You’ll gain insight into data covering things such as the amounts of hits per period, traffic sources, traffic destinations, traffic type, top 10 countries of your visitors, top 10 referrers, 50 best-performing URLs, and more.
-With the help of this extensive analysis, you’ll be able to make decisions based on actual usage data.
-And, to ensure you’re always up to date, we’ll regularly send you a summary email with the most important insights about your redirects.
+You'll gain insight into hits per period, traffic sources, traffic destinations, traffic type, top 10 countries of your visitors, top 10 referrers, 50 best-performing URLs, and more.
+We'll also send you a regular summary email with the most important insights about your redirects.